MoserMichael/my-notes/talking-with-chatgtp-b.md

 Bard had more to say on this subject: [link](https://g.co/bard/share/49251d1884b2) Compared to [ChatGTP 3.5]( https://chat.openai.com/share/658d01dd-c331-479a-969c-d197bb7631e7)

 ... but maybe I am comparing apples to oranges, just because I don't want to pay for ChatGTP4 ...
-(on other questions I got a better answer from ChatGTP)
+(however on some occasions i got a better answer from ChatGTP3.5, each of them has its own biases.
+However google has less clout than openai, so we get something comparable to ChatGTP4 for free)

 ----